Last Updated on May 28, 2023 by Ellen

 I have not yet bought a chocolate bar.
 I have a fear I will become seriously addicted and never want to leave here.
 It’s real chocolate.
 Not overly sugary Hershey crap.
 Chocolate bars with just a touch of sugar does something to me.
 My spouse Tedly is unable to understand my affection for this heavenly substance.

 We have gone to the market for veggies, and as always in Latin American cities, it’s an explosion of sights and smells, with people bustling all around no matter the day of the week (although Saturdays are busier).
 In addition to fruit and vegetables, livestock and butchered meat is for sale.
 I usually stay away from those areas (I don’t eat meat) but we rounded a corner and BAM! there were a bunch of turkeys.
-We are used to see chickens, not turkeys.
+We are used to seeing chickens, not turkeys (pictured earlier).

 To give you an idea on the prices here, our $5 USD at the market bought: three perfect avocados; 20 small tomatoes; three large onions; three sweet peppers – one orange, one red, one yellow; three medium-hot peppers; three giant cucumbers; a pound of green beans; two giant heads of broccoli; three zucchinis.
 And we probably paid the gringa price.
 Oh — and throw in a stack of tortillas for another 25 cents, which was made right in front of us.

 San Cristobal de las Casas slow travel culture

 There are many museums and art galleries.
 We’ve yet to explore those, but we soon will, now that we’ve established our routine and feel settled in.
 We are here for another three weeks, and I’m glad because I dig it here.